rfeng77/rfeng77.github.io/_projects/2_project.md

 ---
 ### Key Findings

-1. Behavioral dynamics (Procedure & Baseline/Reward videos):
+1. Behavioral patterns (Procedure & Videos):
-   Under controllable noise, participants exhibited rapid adaptation between low and high reward contexts—switching increased when reward probability rose and decreased when reward declined.
-In contrast, the uncontrollable group showed flat switching trajectories, failing to track reward fluctuations even as task incentives changed.
-   The control group’s switching pattern closely mirrored the controllable group, suggesting that uncontrollability—not arousal—disrupted adaptive control.
+   Under controllable noise, participants adapted switching rates flexibly to reward fluctuations, showing clear transitions between baseline and reward phases.
+   In contrast, the uncontrollable group maintained flat, reward-insensitive switching patterns, indicating temporal rigidity and diminished adaptive control.

-2. Distributional trends (Histogram):
+2. Distributional changes (Histogram):
-   The histogram of switch rates revealed greater interindividual variability in the uncontrollable condition.
-   Reward-induced bimodal distributions (exploratory vs. rigid responders) were pronounced in controllable and control groups but compressed toward a single rigid mode in the uncontrollable group, consistent with reduced behavioral diversity and response inflexibility.
+   Switch-rate distributions became narrower and more unimodal in the uncontrollable condition, suggesting reduced variability and a loss of exploratory behavior.
+   Controllable participants retained a wider distribution, consistent with adaptive flexibility.

-3. Latent-state dynamics (HMM):
+3. Latent-state and reward-sensitivity modeling (Spectral & HMM):
-   The Hidden Markov Model identified two major switching states:
-   (a) a high-switch/low-RT cost “adaptive” state, and
-   (b) a low-switch/high-cost “rigid” state.
-   Controllable participants transitioned flexibly between states depending on reward context, while uncontrollable participants remained trapped in the rigid state with low transition probability to the adaptive mode.
+   HMM analyses revealed that uncontrollable participants were more likely to remain in a rigid, high-cost state with low transition probability to adaptive modes.
-   This pattern mirrors computational signatures of learned helplessness—reduced transition entropy and impaired state updating.

-4. Reward-sensitivity clustering (Spectral analysis):
-   Spectral clustering segmented participants into distinct longitudinal profiles:
-   - “Reward-sensitive explorers” maintained positive coupling between reward and switch rate.
+   Spectral clustering confirmed a shift from reward-sensitive to reward-insensitive response profiles, highlighting gradual drift toward inflexibility.

+4. Overall interpretation:
+   Across behavioral, distributional, and computational levels, uncontrollability disrupted reward-based modulation of task switching and promoted persistence in rigid states.
-   - “Reward-insensitive conservatives” decoupled reward effects over time.
+   Controllability preserved dynamic flexibility and maintained reward responsivity over time.
-   Uncontrollable participants progressively shifted from the explorer to conservative clusters across trials, marking a gradual loss of reward responsivity at the group level.

-5. Integrated interpretation:
-   Across behavioral and latent measures, uncontrollability induced a drift from exploratory, reward-driven control toward rigidity and inertia, whereas controllability maintained flexible, reward-responsive adaptation.
-   The findings provide trial-level and computational evidence for learned helplessness as a dynamic process, not a static trait.

 ---